 Oświadczenie w sprawie polityki bezpieczenstwa dzieci dla Kościoła w Irlandii

 Jako integralna część Kościoła Katolickiego w Irlandii uznajemy i wspieramy godność i prawa wszystkich dzieci oraz gwarantujemy ich bezpieczeństwo i pomyślność.
 Zamierzamy także współpracować z rodzicami/ opiekunami dla osiągnięcia tego celu.
 Uznajemy, że każde dziecko jest darem od Boga oraz cenimy je i zachęcamy dzieci do aktywnego udziału we wszystkich zajęciach, które rozwijają je duchowo, fizycznie, emocjonalnie, intelektualnie i społecznie.

 Wszyscy pracujący w Kościele (włączając księży, osoby zakonne, pracowników oraz woluntariuszy) mają obowiązek troszczyć się o dzieci poprzez popieranie tego, co służy ich dobru, zdrowiu i rozwojowi w bezpiecznym i troskliwym otoczeniu zgodnie z ich najlepszym interesem i zapobiegać ich wykorzystywaniu.

 Ms. Cleo Yates

 Diocesan Safeguarding Committee.

-In addition to the development of policy and monitoring its implementation, the Diocesan Child Safeguarding Committee ensures the organisation and delivery of training for all Church personell in the Diocese.
+In addition to the development of policy and monitoring its implementation, the Diocesan Safeguarding Committee ensures the organisation and delivery of training for all Church personel in the Diocese.
 The Diocese has three qualified trainers who provide ongoing training courses.